June 10, 2021

 Anyone on the Gold Coast who has symptoms of COVID-19, even if they are mild, should get tested.
+There are a number of local testing facilities available.
 Symptoms include: fever, cough, sore throat, shortness of breath, runny nose, fatigue, loss of smell and/or taste, diarrhoea, vomiting or nausea.

 You can search for other Queensland testing locations on the Queensland Health Website.